Sell Your Life Insurance Policy

 If you have a life insurance policy you can sell it for an immediate cash payment – this transaction is formally known as a life settlement.

-First, you’ll need to determine if you qualify to sell your life insurance policy.
+If you are interested in receiving cash for your life insurance policy, you’ll need to determine if you qualify.
 A settlement provider then makes an offer based on your age, health, type of insurance, premiums and death benefit.
 People 65 or older can typically sell their life insurance policy as long as the face value of the policy exceeds $100,000.

 People sell their life insurance policies for a variety of reasons.
 It’s often the best outcome to provide relief from a policy they no longer need.